cossacklabs/product-docs/content/acra/security-controls/key-management/inventory.md

 ### Transport encryption via AcraConnector

 {{< hint warning >}}
 It is deprecated and will not be used since 0.91.0.
+Use TLS instead.
 {{< /hint >}}

 [AcraConnector](/acra/security-controls/transport-security/acra-connector/) is a transport encryption daemon for secure connecting the client application to AcraServer/AcraTranslator.
 It provides usage of TLS or [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/) as transport encryption protocols.